-Where should the company disclose its GHG emissions inventory on an annual basis?
+Where should the company disclose its greenhouse gas emissions inventory and progress against their targets on an annual basis?

 There are no specific requirements on where the inventory should be disclosed, as long as it is public.
 Recommendations include annual reports, sustainability reports, the company’s website, and/or CDP’s annual questionnaire.

-Renewable energy instruments such as renewable energy certificates (RECs) should only be used to meet reductions of scope 2 emissions.
-Please see the Greenhouse Gas Protocol Corporate Standard for further guidance on scope 2 accounting.
+Renewable energy instruments such as renewable energy certificates (RECs) should only be used to meet reductions of scope 2 emissions using the market based approach.
+Please see the GHG Protocol Scope 2 Guidance for further guidance on scope 2 accounting.

 The Paris Agreement achieved at COP21 aims to strengthen the global response to the threat of climate change namely by “holding the increase in the global average temperature to well below 2°C above pre-industrial levels and to pursue efforts to limit the temperature increase to 1.5 °C above pre-industrial levels, recognizing that this would significantly reduce the risks and impacts of climate change.”
 The Science Based Targets initiative’s partners (CDP, UN Global Compact, WWF and WRI) welcome the UNFCCC parties’ agreement.